DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Solving Generative RPM Problems

 \section{Solving Generative RPM Problems}

 Generative RPM problems represent an advanced variant of RPM tasks.
-In these problems, the solving models are required to generate at least one solution that conforms to the progressive patterns within the given context matrix, rather than selecting from a predefined bounded option pool, thereby more accurately reflecting the model’s comprehension of the reasoning logic.
-As solution identification remains progressive-pattern-driven, generative RPM problems inherit the multi-solution characteristic from conventional RPM problems.
-Consequently, models are expected to produce multiple solutions that are structurally diverse, which poses significant challenges for most traditional neural networks.
+In these problems, the solving models are required to generate at least one solution that conforms to the progressive patterns within the given context matrix, rather than selecting from a predefined and bounded option pool, thereby more accurately reflecting the model’s comprehension of the reasoning logic.
+As solution identification remains progressive-pattern-driven, generative RPM problems inherit the multi-solution characteristic from conventional RPM tasks.
+Consequently, solving models are expected to produce multiple solutions that are structurally diverse, which poses significant challenges for most traditional neural networks.
+However, WORLD endows DIO with the capability to effectively tackle generative RPM problems.